borrageiros/ShotUp/docs/Sway and wlroots support.md

 # Sway and wlroots support
-Flameshot currently supports Sway and other wlroots based Wayland compositors through [xdg-desktop-portal-wlr](https://github.com/emersion/xdg-desktop-portal-wlr).
+Shotup currently supports Sway and other wlroots based Wayland compositors through [xdg-desktop-portal-wlr](https://github.com/emersion/xdg-desktop-portal-wlr).
 However, due to the way dbus works, there may be some extra steps required for the integration to work properly.

 ## Basic steps
 The following packages need to be installed: `xdg-desktop-portal xdg-desktop-portal-wlr grim`.
 Please ensure your distro packages these, or install them manually.